-Many students are attracted to the Bachelor of Science in imaging science because of its multidisciplinary nature.
+Many students choose the Bachelor of Science in imaging science because of its multidisciplinary nature.
 It is particularly attractive to students who enjoy science, engineering, computing, and math and are searching for careers that apply their unique interests.
-The program also applies science and engineering concepts to the study of photography and digital media that has a long tradition at RIT.
+The program also applies science and engineering concepts to the study of photography and digital media, which have a long tradition at RIT.

 Imaging science offers an ideal mix of disciplines while promising a well-rounded and highly marketable degree.
-There are tracks/focuses in optics, computer vision, machine learning, remote sensing, nanoimaging, biomedical imaging, and historical document imaging.
+Imaging scientists do research in optics, computer vision, machine learning, remote sensing, nano-imaging, biomedical imaging, and historical document imaging.

 The Master of Science and Ph.D. imaging science programs emphasize a systems approach to the study of imaging science and prepares you for careers in research, product development, and management in the imaging industry.
 Through extensive, hands-on research, you will acquire the knowledge and skills necessary to meet available academic, industrial, and governmental careers.

 RIT’s master’s in imaging science can further your understanding of the development and implementation of imaging systems–knowledge that can be applied to a variety of areas, including remote sensing, environmental science, and more.